DevWhiteFox/PixelMapperDocs/README.md

 ### **🔄 How the Data Association Works**

+To get all different color for association, the tool iterate all the grid and collect unique color, for each color generate an input field for the type selected.
+Each field when edited will update the association list ready to be saved.

+> Example: IntegerField -> int -> Dictionary<Color, *object*> (int become *object* and insered as new value)

+### **🔄 How Data of Association is saved and loaded**

 #### **🔧 From Tool to Sublayer**

 After finishing assigning a value to the association, the data is assigned as a C# *object*.